algobulls/algobulls_help_site/docs/broker/edelweiss.md

 [ ![Edelweiss](imgs/edelweiss/edelweiss_login_4.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/edelweiss/edelweiss_login_4.png)

-* If the sign-in is successful, you will re-directed back to the AlgoBulls website
+* If the sign-in is successful, you will re-directed back to the AlgoBulls website.

 ### Another Way to Bind the Broker
 ---